Limited Partner Status Now Depends on Your Role in Running the Business

 Am I subject to self-employment tax as a limited partner in 2026?

 It depends on what you do for the partnership and where you are located.
 If you are a passive investor who contributed capital and do not work for the fund, the answer is almost always no, regardless of circuit.
 If you work full-time managing the fund and hold limited partner status for liability reasons, the answer depends on your circuit.
-The Fifth Circuit says no in Sirius Solutions.
+In the Fifth Circuit, the question is whether you play a significant role in managing or running the business.
 The Tax Court says yes under Soroban.
 Other circuits have not yet ruled.

 What is the limited partner exception to self-employment tax?

 Internal Revenue Code Section 1402(a)(13) excludes a limited partner’s distributive share of partnership income from net earnings from self-employment, unless that share consists of guaranteed payments for services.
-The exception was written in 1977, before modern LLPs and LLLPs existed, which is why the courts are still arguing about who counts as a “limited partner.”
+The exception was written in 1977, before modern LLPs and LLLPs existed, which is why the courts are still debating who counts as a “limited partner” and why the Fifth Circuit returned to the 1977 meaning of the term.

 Does the Fifth Circuit ruling apply to me if I am outside Texas, Louisiana, or Mississippi?

 No, not as binding precedent.
-The Tax Court’s Soroban approach applies nationwide in U.S. Tax Court cases, and the federal courts of appeals outside the Fifth Circuit have not adopted Sirius Solutions.
-The opinion is still persuasive authority, and tax advisers in other circuits may cite it, but it is not binding outside the Fifth Circuit.
+The Tax Court’s Soroban approach applies nationwide in U.S. Tax Court cases, and the federal courts of appeals outside the Fifth Circuit have not adopted its reading.
+The substituted opinion is still persuasive authority, and tax advisers in other circuits may cite it, but it is not binding outside the Fifth Circuit.
+The withdrawn January opinion should not be cited at all.

 What is the SECA tax rate?